Hunter Abbott

-He is founder, owner and Managing Director of AlcoSense Laboratories, which designs, develops and manufactures alcohol breathalysers under the AlcoSense brand name.
+He is founder, owner and managing director of AlcoSense Laboratories, which designs, develops and manufactures alcohol breathalysers under the AlcoSense brand name.
+Abbott holds several Patents in the field of breath alcohol analysis and is a member of the Parliamentary Advisory Council for Transport Safety as an expert in breath alcohol analysis.

 In 2017, Abbott was awarded a "Gold Star" on the Wall of Champions at the Mercedes-AMG factory in Affalterbach, Germany, as a result of winning the 2017 Blancpain GT Series Asia championship while driving a Mercedes-AMG GT GT3 race car for GruppeM Motorsport, an AMG Performance racing team.

 In 2018, Abbott was enrolled as a member of the BRDC as a result of his motor racing successes in the UK and abroad.

 Racing career

 Early years

 Abbott began his racing career in 1995, in karting, winning the HKC Junior TKM Championship during his first year racing.
 He moved to Senior TKM competing in the 1996 Super 1 National Kart Championships finishing 15th overall on his debut year.
 For 1998 Abbott moved to Formula 100C Super 1 National Kart Championships where he finished the season 4th overall and ran as high as 2nd in the European Intercontinental A Championships.
 In 1999 Abbott moved to Formula A and competed in the Super 1 National Kart Championships.

-Abbott did not race between 2000 to March 2003 due to lack of funding.
+Abbott did not race between 2000 and March 2003 due to lack of funding.
 In 2003, Abbott competed in a handful of Radical Enduro championship races driving a Radical Prosport and had several podium finishes.

 For 2004, Abbott raced in the Radical Enduro championship with Martin Donnelly Racing partnering Nigel Redwood.
 He missed the first two rounds of the championship but took eight victories and 11 pole positions in the remainder of the season, the most races any driver has ever won in one season of Radical Enduro.

 Oval Racing

 In 2005, Abbott moved into the UK Oval Racing, joining the SCSA racing series in the RyanAir sponsored car run by Torquespeed Racing.
 SCSA was a UK based championship, similar to the NASCAR Sprint Cup Series which raced on the Rockingham Motor Speedway oval circuit.
 He had a successful debut season, winning the Rookie Championship.
 This led to him being awarded 'One to Watch' by Autosport Magazine and "Driver of the Year" by NASCAR team Roush Racing.

-Abbott didn't compete in the 2006 season, instead competing in British GT, but returned in 2007 and finished runner up to series champion Colin White.
+Abbott didn't compete in the 2006 season, instead competing in British GT, but returned in 2007 and finished runner-up to series champion Colin White.